 Both the RR430 and RR480 drop two teeth off the rear sprocket from 50 to 48 which gives both of these bikes longer legs.
 This makes them ideal not just for the longer and faster fire trails but also for road sections or as a fast and nimble daily commuter bike.

 The RR480 is the big brother of the RR range and it has all of the muscle to haul the biggest brothers amongst us or to cruise the wide open trails, the high country or the open road.

 Like the RR430 the extra cc’s don’t make this an uncontrollable monster that can only be man handled by the strongest and fastest riders – the linear build of power makes the RR480 a gentle giant.
 The torque of the bigger capacity engine at low revs actually allows less skilled riders to idle over objects that riders on smaller capacity bikes would have to use refined throttle control to master.

 Give this giant its head however and it eats anything in its path – it devourers the longest and steepest hills, gobbles up fire trails and roads and even gently grazes its way through single track.

 The torque and power that the come with the larger capacity engine would allow the adventure rider or commuter to use a 14 tooth front or 45 tooth rear sprocket to give it higher gearing and make this bike a real tourer.
 Change the gearing and pick up a IMS long range fuel tank from the Beta accessories bin and head off to the Cape, to the middle of our great country or to the harder to get to wineries.

-If that’s not your bag, buy the Factory bike and take on Price in E3 at the next AORC – your choice.
+If that’s not your bag, buy the Factory bike and take on E3 at the next AORC – your choice.